Chattanooga’s Southside District is centered around the junctions of Main Street with Market Street and Broad Street, respectively.

 I stopped in for a London Fog during Milk & Honey‘s brunch hours and it was delicious.
 People at nearby tables were sharing plates full of biscuits, french toast, and other incredible looking specialties.

-Each business inside has some varying hours so make sure the place you have your heart set on is serving when you visit, for example some of them are not open during early brunch hours so you may have to wait until later in the afternoon.
+For example, some of them are not open during early brunch hours so you may have to wait until later in the afternoon.

 Take a walk around the building afterward to see some cool murals.